History of Prince Edward Island

-The history of Prince Edward Island covers several historical periods, from the pre-Columbian era to the present day.
+The history of Prince Edward Island covers several historical periods, from prehistory before European contact, the settlement of Europeans in the seventeenth century, to the present day.
 Prior to the arrival of Europeans, the island formed a part of Mi'kma'ki, the lands of the Mi'kmaq people.
 The island was first explored by Europeans in the 16th century.
-The French later laid claim over the entire Maritimes region, including Prince Edward Island in 1604.
-However, the French did not attempt to settle the island until 1720, with the establishment of the colony of Île Saint-Jean.
+The French later laid claim over the entire Maritimes region, including Îsle Saint-Jean, what the British later called Prince Edward Island, in 1604.
+The French did not initially attempt to settle the island until 1720.
 After peninsular Acadia (present-day Nova Scotia) was captured by the British in 1710, an influx of Acadian migrants moved to areas still under French control, including Île Saint-Jean.

 In 1758, the British gained control of the island as a result of the Ile Saint-Jean Campaign during the Seven Years' War.
 Shortly thereafter, British forces began to deport a number of Acadians from the island.
-The island was formally established as the British colony of St. John Island in 1769, later renamed to Prince Edward Island in 1798.
+The island was formally established as the British colony of St. John Island in 1769, later renamed Prince Edward Island in 1798.
 Although the colony's capital hosted one of the conferences that led to Canadian Confederation in 1867, the colony itself did not enter Canadian Confederation until 1873.